Designers champion eccentricity, heritage at London Fashion Week

-Paul Smith, who has worked in the industry for more than 40 years, clothed models in silk-printed pajama tops and jackets, loosely fitted trousers and metallic colored knitwear.
+Paul Smith, who has worked in the industry for more than 40 years, clothed models in silk-printed pyjama tops and jackets, loosely fitted trousers and metallic coloured knitwear.

 Inspired by an era before big brand clothing stores dominated the high street, Smith drew on his recollections of the 1960s when Britons made eccentric fashion statements.